Daily martial art training & normal life: how to

-• Social relationship (friends, family, etc.)
+• Social relationships (friends, family, etc.)

 • Duties (work, study, etc.)